WorkerFramework/worker-framework/worker-core.md

  - WorkerQueueMetricsReporter: interface for reporting metrics back to the core.
  - WorkerQueueProvider: interface for acquiring a WorkerQueue.
- - NewTaskCallback: interface for representing a callback used by a WorkerQueue when it wishes to register the arrival of a new task with the application.
+ - TaskCallback: interface for representing a callback used by a WorkerQueue when it wishes to register the arrival of a new task with the application.